 In 1996, my brother, Justin was a 6th grader and was going on a 2 year stretch where he was more or less flawless.
 I don’t recall there being a loss in that phase at the state or national level and this lasted until he and Mack Reiter began bumping heads as 7th graders.
-Every once in a while though, he ran into someone who would give him fits and no one gave him a bigger fit than a guy who weighed 10 lbs less than him at a low key local tourney in Mt.
+Every once in a while though, he ran into someone who would give him fits and no one gave him a bigger fit in that two year stretch than a guy who weighed in 10 lbs less than us at a low key local tourney in Mt.
 Pleasant, IA.
 This kid bumped up to wrestle Justin, for he was having issues finding competition himself at his age and weight range.
 Justin edged his way to a 1-2 point win against this kid who was visibly smaller than him.
 The best match he had in 2 years.
 Probably would have lost if they weighed the same.
 The kid’s name was Charlie Falck and after that Mount Pleasant tournament, we never saw him again until high school, with an exception of when he wrestled in and won the AAU state tournament that year in the bracket 10 lbs below Justin.
 We always wondered what happened to him, for he was way to good to just fall off the Earth like that.
 I am being serious when I say that if you put Charlie’s skillset as a 6th grader in a high schooler’s body, he would have won state… He was that good.
 He was probably the best pound for pound wrestler in that grade that year.

 It wasn’t until the Fargo finals a few years later that we learned what on Earth happened to that kid.
 He won his finals match making him a Fargo national champion…and made the finals two other times, if I remember correctly.
 And he did so wrestling for Minnesota.
 In fact, he was named “Mr. Minnesota” his Senior year.
 We were pretty relieved when we saw that a kid of his talent-level didn’t just quit.

-A couple years after that, we all watched him do his thing for the Iowa Hawkeyes, where he was a 2 time All-American.
+A couple years after that, we all watched him do his thing for the Iowa Hawkeyes, where they he was a 2 time All-American.

 Nowadays, we are in the same annual Fantasy Wrestling League and I don’t think I’ve had a conversation with him that didn’t result in me laughing.
 He is a funny, funny dude.